-Note: The electric starter is designed to operate on 120V AC household current, using power cord supplied with electric start snowthrower.
+Note: The electric starter is designed to operate on 120V AC household current, using power cord supplied with electric start snow thrower.
 When using power cord, match wide blade of plug to wide slot of receptacle.

-- 1. Insert engine key in switch and turn key to the ON position. - 2.
-If engine is cold, move choke control lever to the ON position.
+- Insert engine key in switch and turn key to the ON position. - If engine is cold, move choke control lever to the ON position.
 (Do not choke a warm engine). - 3.
-Push the primer button two times if engine is cold.
+Push the Primer Button two times if engine is cold.
 (Do not prime a warm engine.) - 4.
 Plug power cord for starter into receptacle on starter switch, then plug other end into a 120Volt AC household receptacle.
-DO NOT use an extension cord with the electric start power cord supplied. - 5.
-Push starter button to crank engine.
-DO NOT crank engine for more than a total of 15 seconds without allowing electric starter to cool for 10 minutes before additional cranking is attempted.
-Electric starter can be severely damaged if recommended starter operating limitations are not observed.
+DO NOT use an extension cord with the electric start power cord supplied.